tensorush/tensorush.github.io/content/ncl.md

 +++
-title = "First Love Poem"
+title = "Not Creepy at All"
 date = 2023-11-11
-draft = true

 [taxonomies]
 forms = ["poem"]